It’s a Matter of Control.

 So: What, Then?

 Yes, True needs money to operate, but readers have stepped up to support the content they like without being bombarded with ads: via Patreon, the crowd-funding site designed specifically for independent creative endeavors.
 See full details here how you can be a True Patron, or here to get the same benefits without Patreon skimming fees off the top.

-This is direct support from readers who appreciate my frank discussion of thought-provoking issues.
-We certainly can’t run this whole operation on $12,000 a year, but it’s a vote of confidence that makes a big change possible.
+This is support from readers who appreciate my frank discussion of thought-provoking issues.
+I certainly can’t run this whole operation on $12,000 a year, but it’s a vote of confidence that makes a big change possible.
 We have other goals as support continues, so I hope you’ll consider joining them.
-See the Patreon page for full details.

-To support this site, you can also make a contribution here, or better yet, use the form below to upgrade to our paid newsletter, and fully enjoy True’s brand of Thought-Provoking Entertainment without censorship — and without any third-party ads!
+To support this site, you can also make a contribution here, or better yet, use the form below to upgrade to my paid newsletter, and fully enjoy True’s brand of Thought-Provoking Entertainment without censorship — and without any third-party ads!

 Since 1994, True has been an online pioneer, and I simply refuse to let an upstart site like Google dictate its best practices, no matter how big they are!